hardbyte/rpython-post/readme.md

 > the implementation is a deceptively-simple handful of deeply intertwined code

 I don't actually think I can do justice to this section.
-I suggest reading his treatment in
+Instead I suggest reading his treatment in
 [Pratt Parsers: Expression Parsing Made Easy](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) which explains the parsing component our major difference is instead of creating an AST we are going to directly emit bytecode.

-Now that I've absolved myself from explaining this tricky concept, I'll just discuss some of the code from `section-4-compiler/compiler.py`.
+Now that I've absolved myself from explaining this tricky concept, I'll just discuss some of the code from [`compiler.py`](section-4-compiler/compiler.py).

 I'll jump straight to the juicy bit the table of parse rules.
 There is a `ParseRule` for each token, and each rule comprises:
 - an optional handler for when the token is as a _prefix_ (e.g. the minus in `(-2)`),
 - an optional handler for whet the token is used _infix_ (e.g. the slash in `2/47`)
 - a precedence value (a number that determines what is of higher precedence)